 152. Because CO2 causes systemic vasodilation, what cardiac manifestations should be expected?

-Warm flush skin, bounding pulse, and arrhythmias should be expected in this case.
+Warm flush skin, a bounding pulse, and arrhythmias should be expected in this case.

 153. How do you identify respiratory alkalosis in an ABG?